 - If you use contracted taxi transport, the reimbursement will be 100%.

 Reimbursement under the supplementary insurances

 Under the supplementary insurance Top you are entitled to reimbursement of transport from your home address to the place in the Netherlands where you get care.
-It should concern care that is reimbursed under the public healthcare insurance.
+It should concern care that is reimbursed under the basic healthcare insurance.
 In addition you are entitle to reimbursement of the transport of one accompanist if the accompaniment is medically necessary.